ericciarla/local-web-chatbot/README.md

 # 🏠 Local Chat With Websites 🦙

 🏡 Welcome to the Local Web Chatbot!
-This is a direct fork of [Jacob Lee' fully local PDF chatbot](https://github.com/jacoblee93/fully-local-pdf-chatbot) replacing the chat with PDF functionality with website support.
+This is a direct fork of [Jacob Lee' fully local PDF chatbot](https://github.com/jacoblee93/fully-local-pdf-chatbot) replacing the chat with PDF functionality with chat with website support powered by [Firecrawl](https://www.firecrawl.dev/).
 It is a simple chatbot that allows you to ask questions about a website by embedding it and running queries against the vector store using a local LLM and embeddings.

 ## Ollama